-Because the Bajun live so near water, many make their living on the ocean.
+Because the Bajun live so near water, many make their living from the ocean.
 They generally have occupations that are connected with the sea.
 Many are fishermen, sailors, ocean merchants, shipbuilders, and the like.
 Others are also involved in farming.
 Their main foods are coconut, fish, and rice.
 Their daily routines are interrupted by prayer times, meals, and an afternoon rest.

 The Bajun follow the laws of Islam to conduct their affairs.
 Men are the working breadwinners.
 A Muslim judge, or kadhi, handles the criminal and civil disputes of the community.

 A woman's place among the Bajun is usually within the home.
 She customarily leaves the house only to visit or to go to the market.
 Her visiting is done late in the afternoon when the housework is finished and the children are playing.
 The husbands like to gather at a men's meeting place or the mosque.

 The men wear a kikois, which is a piece of material wrapped around the waist like a shirt, and rubber thongs on their feet.
 Bajun women wear discreet black veils with only their eyes visible to the world.
 Traditionally, a woman would wear a ring through the center of her nose, a gold disk in one pierced nostril, and several earrings through the tops of her ears.
 Today, these are regarded as unfashionable.